The 1300s and Me|

 Robin Hood and His Shady Past

-It's a small wonder that scholars spend so much time searching for some historical figure that is looming behind the Robin Hood legend.
-The Robin Hood we meet in the old ballads is just too wiley and unpredictable-- too human-- to be a mere folk hero.
-In one 14th Century ballad, Robin Hood murders a defenseless begger just to steal his clothes.
+The Robin Hood we meet in the old ballads murders a defenseless begger for no other reason than to steal his clothes.
 Disguised as the same begger, he marches into town and frees some equally defenseless peasants from the Sheriff's noose.
-Go figure.
 What do you make of such a hero?
-Fill the background with starvation (severe enough to make people think about hunting each other for food), cold (enough to kill someone for nothing more than the clothes on their back), and plague and the message of the song gets even more gritty.
-To be sure, the Robin Hood we meet in Robin Hood and the Monk, the earliest surviving Robin Hood ballad, is a man with problems that are of the every day kind.
-We can sympathize with him in his difficult relationship with Mother Church.
+Fill in the background with the Black Death wiping out entire villages with no one left to bury the dead, starvation (severe enough to make people think about hunting each other for food), and a miniature ice age (motivation enough to kill someone for nothing more than the clothes on their back) and the hero begins to resemble any number of contradictory folks we might have come across during one of the most fretful centuries in recorded history.
+The Robin Hood we meet in Robin Hood and the Monk, the earliest surviving Robin Hood ballad, is a man struggling with his faith in the hereafter, as well as with the here-and-now.

 An easily missed passage from Shakespeare draws a very clear connection between outlawry and heresy: